jvde-github/AIS-catcher-docs/docs/installation/macos.md

 # macOS Installation

---8<-- "docs/disclaimer.md"
+!!! warning "Disclaimer"
+    **AIS-catcher is intended for hobbyist and research projects only.
+It is NOT approved for use in navigation or safety-of-life applications.** [Read the full disclaimer](../disclaimer.md).

 ## Installation

 This guide provides instructions for installing AIS-catcher on macOS systems using Homebrew.
 AIS-catcher is built from source on macOS to ensure optimal performance for your specific hardware.
+Once installed, there are two ways to run your station:

+- **[Managed mode](#managed-mode)** (recommended) — configure and control your station from the browser.
+- **[Manual mode](#manual-mode)** — configure via command-line options.

 ## Prerequisites